Lee Bullen: Coaching career

 In 2011, Bullen signed a deal to become a youth coach at his former club Sheffield Wednesday and was given the post of development squad head coach.
 In October 2015, he was promoted to the position of assistant manager at the club, working on first team coaching and organisation alongside head coach Carlos Carvalhal.
 Following the dismissal of Carvalhal on 24 December 2017, Bullen took temporary charge of the first team.
 Bullen once again took temporary charge of the first team on 21 December 2018, following the dismissal of Jos Luhukay.

 On 2 January 2019, Steve Bruce was appointed as the new manager of the club.
 Sheffield Wednesday announced, that Bullen would still remain as part of the senior coaching set-up.

 On 15 July 2019, Lee Bullen, for the third time, took temporary charge of the first team after Steve Bruce resigned from Sheffield Wednesday to take charge at Newcastle United.

 On 14 August 2020, it was confirmed as part of a coaching staff restructure, Bullen would become a coach of the U23 side.

 On 7 January 2022, he was appointed the manager of Scottish Championship side Ayr United.
 Bullen guided Ayr to second place in 2022–23, but they lost heavily to Partick Thistle in the promotion playoffs.
 He left Ayr in January 2024 after a run of poor results left them in ninth place.

 In January 2025, he would join Boston United as assistant manager to ex Sheffield Wednesday player Graham Coughlan.
+He left Boston United in January 2026, after the appointment of Paul Hurst as manager.